Hannan201/207-Group-Project/README.md

 `./gradlew build`

+Assuming you're inside the root directory of this repository (which should be `Cypher-Enforcers`) then the jar file will appear at: `<directory goes here>`.

 To build a uber jar or fat jar file (which is a jar of this main application as well as the dependencies, you won't need to use the module path in this case) you can use:

 `./gradlew <something>`

+Assuming you're inside the root directory of this repository (which should be `Cypher-Enforcers`) then the jar file will appear at: `<directory goes here>`.

 To clean the build output (this will also remove the generated `database.db` file in the cloned repository), then use the following: